 2 tsp. vanilla extract

 1 1/2 tsp. ground nutmeg

 Garnish: Additional crushed gingersnap cookies, or pecans, optional

 - In a small bowl, combine cookie crumbs, pecans and butter.
 Press onto the bottom of prepared 10" pan.
 Place on a baking sheet.
-Bake 8-10 minutes.
+Bake at 350 degrees for 8-10 minutes.
 Cool on a wire rack.

 - For filling, in a large bowl, beat 1 tub of cream cheese, 1/2 cup sugar and cornstarch until smooth, about 2 minutes.
 Beat in remaining cream cheese, one tub at a time until smooth.
 Add remaining sugar and vanilla.
 Add eggs; beat on low speed just until combined.

 - Place 2 cups filling in a small bowl; stir in pumpkin, cinnamon, and nutmeg.
 Remove 3/4 cup pumpkin filling; set aside.
 Pour remaining pumpkin filling over crust; top with remaining plain filling.
 Cut through with a knife to swirl.
 Drop reserved pumpkin filling by spoonfuls over cheesecake; cut through with a knife to swirl.